|

 Non-Sporting Group

-The French Bulldog has the appearance of an active, intelligent, muscular
+The French Bulldog has the appearance of an active,

-dog of heavy bone, smooth coat, compactly built, and of medium or small
+intelligent, muscular dog of heavy bone, smooth coat, compactly built,

-structure.
+and of medium or small structure.
 Expression alert, curious, and interested.
-Any alteration other

-than removal of dewclaws is considered mutilation and is a disqualification.
+Any alteration other than removal of dewclaws is considered mutilation

-Proportion and Symmetry--All points are well distributed and bear good
+Proportion and Symmetry--All points are well distributed

-excess or lack of quality that the animal appears poorly proportioned.
+from either excess or lack of quality that the animal appears poorly proportioned.

-Influence of Sex--In comparing specimens of different sex, due allowance
+Influence of Sex--In comparing specimens of different

-of the breed to the same marked degree as do the dogs.
+the characteristics of the breed to the same marked degree as do the dogs.

 -